wanghaisheng/responsive-landing-page-starter/content/blog/en/2021-goals-level-up-your-vocabulary-with-vonage-and-n8n.md

 ![Function Node to Extract Words](/content/blog/2021-goals-level-up-your-vocabulary-with-vonage-and-n8n/function-node-extract.png "Function Node to Extract Words")

-## 4. Translate the Words With the LingvaNex Node
+## 4. Translate the Words With the Lingvanex Node

 The LingvaNex node translates the extracted words into a [language of your choice](https://lingvanex.com/language-features/).